 We’re in the grips of silly season; a time when over-indulging comes hand in hand with over-spending.
-We want to fulfil our family’s festive desires, but we don’t want to welcome the New Year with a giant credit card bill!
+You want to fulfil our family’s festive desires, but you also don’t want to welcome the New Year with a giant credit card bill.

-One way to save money is through reducing energy consumption in the home, so here’s a few energy saving tips to help you have a green Christmas:
+One way to save money is through reducing energy consumption in the home, so here are a few energy-saving tips to help you have a green Christmas:

 Use LED lighting

-Keep the hood down when grilling, it will not only retain juices and flavour but will stop heat escaping, therefore using less gas.
-Maintain the BBQ correctly to help it work more efficiently.
+Keep the hood down when grilling.
+It’ll not only retain juices and flavour, but stop heat escaping and help for a quick and consistent cook.
 Keep it clean to avoid rust and blockages and make necessary repairs when needed.

-With only a couple of weeks to go you might have festive preparations well underway.
-While you’re ticking off your to-do list, don’t forget the barbecue.
-Stop by at one of our Kwik-Gas outlets for a fresh cylinder, or swap your empty one.
+While you’re ticking off your festive to-do list, don’t forget the barbecue.
+Stop by at one of our Kwik-Gas outlets for a fresh cylinder or to swap your empty one.